 Place: Kaliakah village, Perancak (close to Negara) in Jembrana, Bali

 Best hotels in Bali Jembrana area you can see here or Negara here.
 But maybe you can find something suitable on Airbnb?

 Temple ceremonies – temple “birthday”

-Every temple and shrine in Bali (there are more than ~4539 temples) has annual ceremony called “Odalan”.
+Every temple and shrine in Bali (there are more than ~4539 temples) has an annual ceremony called “Odalan”.
 The word “Odalan” is believed to have come from the root word “Wedal” which means “birth”.
-This is usually the day when the temple buildings are blessed for the first time, or the day where Balinese Hindus commences to bring offerings and pray in the temple.
-Temple festival may come once in 210 days following the “Wuku” Balinese calendar (twice in a Gregorian calendar), thus a semi-annual celebration, or may be an annual ceremony, if villagers follow the lunar calendar.
-Bali ceremonies for temples are very colorful, people are making special decoration, offerings as well you can see exclusive performances.
+This is usually the day when the temple buildings are blessed for the first time or the day where Balinese Hindus commence to bring offerings and pray in the temple.
+Temple festival may come once in 210 days following the “Wuku” Balinese calendar (twice in a Gregorian calendar), thus a semi-annual celebration, or maybe an annual ceremony, if villagers follow the lunar calendar.
+Bali ceremonies for temples are very colorful, people are making special decorations, offerings as well you can see exclusive performances.